 For individuals who have limited credit or unique credit history, qualifying for a traditional mortgage may not be possible.
 Luckily, the Federal Housing Administration (FHA) loans may be an option.
 These loans are offered through FHA approved mortgage lenders and are a popular choice for first-time home buyers thanks to the low down payment and credit score requirements.
 They’re not just for first-time buyers though; anyone who meets the eligibility requirements can apply, and like conventional loans, there are multiple loan types.
 This includes fixed and adjustable interest rate loans, with various loan terms.
-Here are some of the qualification requirements for an FHA loan:
+Here are some of the prequalification requirements for an FHA mortgage:

 Income Must Be Verifiable